 This list may not describe all possible interactions.
 Give your health care provider a list of all the medicines, herbs, non-prescription drugs, or dietary supplements you use.
 Also tell them if you smoke, drink alcohol, or use illegal drugs.
 Some items may interact with your medicine.

-If you are scheduled for any medical or dental procedure, tell your healthcare provider that you are taking this supplement.
+If you are scheduled for any medical or dental procedure, tell your care team that you are taking this supplement.
 You may need to stop taking this supplement before the procedure.

-Herbal or dietary supplements are not regulated like medicines.
+Herbal or dietary supplements are not regulated like medications.
 Rigid quality control standards are not required for dietary supplements.
 The purity and strength of these products can vary.
 The safety and effect of this dietary supplement for a certain disease or illness is not well known.
 This product is not intended to diagnose, treat, cure or prevent any disease.

 The Food and Drug Administration suggests the following to help consumers protect themselves:

-Side effects that you should report to your doctor or health care professional as soon as possible:
+Side effects that you should report to your care team as soon as possible:

-Side effects that usually do not require medical attention (report to your doctor or health care professional if they continue or are bothersome):
+Side effects that usually do not require medical attention (report to your care team if they continue or are bothersome):

 This list may not describe all possible side effects.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-Keep out of the reach of children.
+Keep out of the reach of children and pets.